-Two copies of the original agreement must be signed first by the legal representative7 (person authorised to sign the agreement) of the beneficiary and returned to the Commission immediately.
+Two copies of the original agreement must be signed first by the legal representative3 (person authorised to sign the agreement) of the coordinator on behalf of the consortium and returned to the Commission immediately.
 The Commission will sign it last.